Name Art for Preschoolers to Teach Letter Recognition

 In this activity, preschoolers create tape resist name art in a booklet that also features beginning sounds.

-This kids activity serves two purposes:
+This kids activity serves two primary purposes:

 • to teach a preschooler how to spell his name, and